intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/lgbm.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-As it turned out, XGB Regressor is the best performer of the three models.
-Its scaled RMSE was 0.8846, while the original target RMSE was 2522.13, which outperformed most of the open analyses.
+In conclusion, XGB Regressor is the best performer of the three models.
+Its down-scaled RMSE was 0.8846, while the original target RMSE was 2522.13, which outperformed most of the open analyses.

 The feature importance chart of the XGB Regressor model is:

 <img src="./images/xgb_imp.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-From the chart, we can see that user_id and product_id were the top two strongest features.
-That justified our decision to include user_id and product_id by target_encoding.
+From the chart we can see that user_id and product_id were the top two strongest features.
+That justified our decision of including user_id and product_id by target_encoding.

 ####  Recommendation Solutions
 **Note:** The following analysis can be found in the 03-Recommendation-FastAI.ipynb and 03-Recommendation-Surprise.ipynb.

+In our regression model experiment, we have demonstrated that by utilising proper category encoding technique we can prodict more accurate result.
+This solution has it own limit.
+For category level with similar mean target values, the model has trouble to distinguish each other, therefor unable to uncover more accurate personal purchase predictions.
+In order to overcome this limitation, we have to use [recommendor system](https://en.wikipedia.org/wiki/Recommender_system) which was specialised on this purpose.

+The recommender systems look at the challenge from a different angle.
+Typical recommender systems only learn patterns based on three data features: user, item, and rating.
+The modern recommender system was developed in a movie recommendation competition.
+Since then the feature names were inherited.
+And even the rating was inherited as in the range of [0.0, 10.0].
+In our case the user is the user_id, item is product_id, and the rating is the transformed and downscalled purchase.

 There are different implementations of recommendation systems.
-For instance, KNN, Matrix Decomposition, Collaborative Filter, and DNN.
+For instance, [KNN](https://surprise.readthedocs.io/en/stable/knn_inspired.html), [Matrix Decomposition](https://surprise.readthedocs.io/en/stable/matrix_factorization.html), [Collaborative Filtering](https://surprise.readthedocs.io/en/stable/slope_one.html), and [DNN](https://docs.fast.ai/collab.html#create-a-learner).
 In this case study, we compared two technologies:

 - SVD

 SVD stands for Singular Values Decomposition.
-Essentially, it treats the interaction of the user, product, and purchase as a huge two-dimensional matrix, with the user as one dimension and the product as another dimension.
+It treats the interaction of the user, product, and purchase as a huge two-dimensional matrix, with the user as one dimension and the product as another dimension.
 The cell values represent the purchases that the user has made for that product.
 The algorithm will use either user-to-user similarity or product-to-product similarity to predict a user's purchase of the new product.
 The huge user-product matrix is a very sparse, high-cardinal data structure that is hard to compute.
 SVD decomposes it into three low-rank matrices to enable the computation:

 <img src="./images/SVD.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

 We implemented the SVD with the Surprise recommendation framework and we compared the performance of several other implementations, for example, KNN, NMF, Collaborative Filter, etc. We found the SVD performs better than other technologies.
+In the following code, we trained a SVD model with 100 factors.

 <img src="./images/surprise_svd.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>